 The majority of “true” small businesses in Florida, many who have been our clients for over a decade, simply do not have access to much-needed working capital.
 This is due in part to SBA standards and economic corruption.
 Banks aren’t standing in line to loan money to the woman trying to start-up her gourmet cake pop business, nor are they handing out money to most sole proprietors.
 Sure, lenders must cover their risks but they didn’t think about that when it came to real estate and Wall Street– but why should they have?
 They wagered on getting bailed out, and their gamble paid off while small business owners continued pinching pennies, wearing themselves out, building and running companies on shoestring budgets due to the lack of capital available to them.
 We’ve heard stories from clients who have put their heart and soul into their small businesses prior to finding our affordable marketing services.

 According to recent surveys, more than half of small businesses polled (52 percent) would like a bigger marketing and advertising budget to help them grow their businesses.
 In short, small-business owners simply don’t have much to work with.
-About 67 percent who do have a marketing and advertising budgets for 2012 plan to spend just over $2,000.
+About 67 percent who do have a marketing and advertising budgets for 2012 plan t o spend just over $2,000.
 No wonder small businesses have increased their reliance on social media.
 But is this the right way to go?
-Most Tampa SEO and web development firms approach small businesses much in the same way that the SBA and banks do.
+Most Tampa SEO and website design firms in Tampa Bay, approach small businesses much in the same way that the SBA and banks do.
 If you’re a small start-up company with little capital to work with, their pricing makes it impossible to afford them.
 For instance, we recently had a family member who was starting a new business ask around for quotes from other web design firms in Tampa who came up on page one and two on Google search.
-She requested a basic web design, maybe 5 to 10 pages.
+She requested a basic web design package of 5 to 10 pages.
 The company quoted her $12,000.
 Quite honestly, that’s about $10,000 over what most small business owners have budgeted for in 2012.
 As she obtained other quotes she found that this was pretty much the norm give or take a couple thousand dollars.
-I believe that small business owners have developed the attitude that marketing services are simply unattainable and unaffordable, and this may be why it takes so long for them to secure outside assistance from a professional marketing company.
+I believe that small business owners have developed the attitude that marketing and website maintenance and optimization services are simply not cost efficient or affordable.
+This may be why it takes so long for them to

 Spending All Day on Social Media a Waste of Time?